 Hafjin, a 3-year-old Syrian refugee, looks at family photos from Syria on her father's smartphone.
 PHOTO: Sumaya Agha for Mercy Corps

-In many places where Mercy Corps works, a basic cellphone can be purchased for under £6, and smartphones, while still expensive, are becoming increasingly more affordable.
+In many places where Mercy Corps works, a basic mobile phone can be purchased for under £8, and smartphones, while still expensive, are becoming increasingly more affordable.

 Despite the fact that phones and data packages can be costly, refugees and migrants often still invest in them.
 A mobile phone is not a luxury or supplementary device.
 More often than not, it’s the primary — or only — way to communicate.